 Social Security Benefits

-Social Security benefits provide supplemental income to qualified retired workers and disabled people as well as their spouses, children and survivors.
-More than 69 million Americans are expected to receive Social Security benefits in 2020.
+Social Security is a federal insurance program that provides income benefits to qualified retired workers and disabled people as well as their spouses, children and survivors.
+More than 64 million people – one in every six Americans – collect Social Security benefits each month.

 You can begin receiving Social Security at age 62.
-However, starting at that age means those benefits will be about 30 percent less each month than what you receive if you delay benefits until you reach what the government considers your full retirement age.
+However, starting at that age means those benefits will be about 30 to 35 percent less each month than what you will receive if you delay benefits until you reach what the government considers your full retirement age.

 |Year of Birth||Full Social Security Retirement Age|